w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Show examples of text passages with clear, easy to understand, and easy to read language.
 Compare those with passages that do not meet these requirements.
 Emphasize that clear and easy to understand  passages are essential for people with disabilities and benefit all.
-* Demonstrate use of active versus passive voice in senten structures.
+* Demonstrate use of active versus passive voice in sentence structures.
 Explain how addressing the reader directly and identifying the person or thing carrying the action helps several groups of people with disabilities understand the content easier.
 Emphasize how this improves the ability of several groups of people with disabilities to understand text.
 * Demonstrate approaches to group related content for easier processing and readability.
 For example, appropriate spacing between different content sections and use of paragraphs and lists to group related content.
 * Demonstrate how different font types and sizes impact readability of the content.
 Demonstrate use of font types, such as Sans Serif